READ THIS . . . to benefit from Barbara's research and

 products, or services, or just to read related articles or blog posts.
 Instead of publishing an ePub edition

-through B&N, it now makes more sense to me to publish through Smashwords, which does
+through B&N, it now makes more sense to me to publish some books through Smashwords,

 allow external links.

-eBook publishing venture because 90 percent of the books being published there
+Because 90 percent of the books being published on Smashwords today are FREE

-today are FREE, meaning sales are likely to be few and far between.
-The biggest
+or $.99, sales are likely to be few and far between, so you might want to think

-benefit to me of publishing on Smashwords is that this gives me a way to offer
+benefit of publishing on Smashwords may be that this gives authors a way to offer

-options offered by SW), and perhaps print it as well for reading offline.
+options offered by SW), and perhaps print it for reading offline.
+One could also

 As you can see, there is much to consider here, so